qingshanni/TIPS/README.md

 # TIPS
-A simplified approach for trajectory inference of pathway significance.
+Trajectory Inference of Pathway Significance through Pseudotime Comparison for Functional Assessment of single-cell RNAseq Data
 # Launch TIPS directly from R and GitHub
 ### Step 1: Install R and RStudio
 Before running TIPS, you will need to have R and RStudio installed